 Time.
-We measure it, live by it, spend it, give it and sometimes waste it.
-Most of us wish we had more hours in a day, more weeks to complete a project, more minutes before missing the flight, more time to say what we really wanted to say.
+We measure it, live by it, spend it, give it, and sometimes waste it.
+Most of us wish we had more hours in a day.
+Everyone would love more weeks to complete a project.
+We all pray for more minutes before missing the flight.
+It’s common to lament if we only had more time to say what we really wanted to say.
 Yes, timing is everything.

 However, what if we had more time than we thought and we just haven’t discovered that yet?
 Consider this as the advanced notice that whether we like it or not, want to or not, most of us have the potential to live longer than we ever imagined.
 What the journey looks like getting there is up to us.
 How we use the time will be our legacy.

 How much time do you have left?
 No one knows for sure.
 Here’s a simple calculation to determine one part of the best guess answer: Take the age of your oldest relative ever and subtract your current age from that number.
 The answer is your Minimum Potential Years Remaining.
 Your M-PYR.
 Undeniably, genes only factor in as a small percentage for life expectancy.
 The way you choose to live hour by hour, day to day, from one year to the next is your lifestyle.
 Lifestyle choices play a major role in life expectancy for you and for your family.
 If the choices are sedentary, monotonous, stressful, and unhealthy, your time may be limited.
 If the choices are active, exhilarating, positive and vitalistic your time could be extended beyond your imagination.